The Long Debated Bourne Stone

 The SP-1, Map stone

-Reading the first paper (PDF) is essential to understanding the importance of the numeric information that is given here and followed by ✓ marks.
-SP-1, the Map Stone, is discussed here.
+In the paper entitled “Validating North American Runic Inscriptions” (PDF below) , by this author, the Spirit Pond Rune stones were discussed briefly.
+Reading this first is essential to understanding the importance of the numeric information that is given here and followed by ✓ marks.
+SP-1, the Map Stone, is discussed first.
 Its front has a map of Hoop, Maine and the reverse has ten pictograms.

 Back to Top